Something went wrong

 Mortality and Hospitalization6MWT/KCCQ-OS5-year DataHow VYNDAMAX WorksSafety Profile Study Design

-DosingAccess & SupportAccess & SupportAccessing VYNDAMAXVyndaLinkResourcesResourcesEventsMaterialsVideos
+DosingAccess & SupportAccess & SupportAccessing VYNDAMAXFree Trial ProgramResourcesResourcesEventsMaterialsVideos

 Prescribing InformationPatient InformationIndication Patient Site

-Mortality and Hospitalization
+Mortality and HospitalizationStudy design

-Approval of VYNDAMAX was based on ATTR-ACT, a phase 3, multicenter, international, randomized, double-blind, placebo-controlled study, which evaluated pooled VYNDAQEL® (tafamidis meglumine) doses of 20 mg and 80 mg in 441 patients with wild-type or hereditary transthyretin cardiac amyloidosis*—a single VYNDAMAX 61-mg capsule is bioequivalent to VYNDAQEL 80 mg (four 20-mg capsules) and is not interchangeable on a per-mg basis.1,2
+Approval of VYNDAMAX was based on ATTR-ACT, a phase 3, multicenter, international, randomized, double-blind, placebo-controlled study, which evaluated pooled VYNDAQEL® (tafamidis meglumine) doses of 20 mg and 80 mg in 441 patients with wild-type or hereditary transthyretin cardiac amyloidosis*—a single VYNDAMAX 61-mg capsule is bioequivalent to VYNDAQEL 80 mg (four 20-mg capsules) and is not interchangeable on a per-mg basis.1-3

-VYNDAQEL significantly reduced the combination of all-cause mortality and CV-related hospitalizations vs placebo over 30 months, p=0.0006.1‡
+Primary composite endpoint: VYNDAQEL significantly reduced the combination of all-cause mortality and CV-related hospitalizations vs placebo over 30 months, p=0.0006.1‡

 Patients alive at month 301§|| Average CV-related hospitalizations per patient per year during 30 months1||Average CV-related hospitalizations per patient per year during 30 months1||

-VYNDAQEL significantly reduced the risk of mortality and frequency of CV-related hospitalizations vs placeboAll-cause mortality at month 301§||All-cause mortality at month 301§||
+All-cause mortality as an individual component: VYNDAQEL significantly reduced the risk of all-cause mortality vs placebo, p=0.026 at month 30.1,2,4All-cause mortality at month 301,2,4§||All-cause mortality at month 301,2,4§||

 • ~80% of total deaths were CV-related in both treatment groups1